-Gado-Gado (Indonesian Salad with Peanut Sauce)
+Gado-Gado (Salad with Peanut Sauce)

 Blanched vegetables, potato, boiled egg, and tofu on one plate under a generous pour of sweet-savory-spicy peanut sauce — Indonesia's beloved salad.
 Filling without a stove, with kecap-manis peanut sauce tying every element together.